 Prior to applying for a graduate research degree, you will need to submit an expression of interest (EOI) to the relevant faculty or academic unit.*

-Each faculty has a different EOI process so please read any instructions provided carefully and make sure you are aware of any applicable closing dates, particularly if you are applying for a scholarship.
+Each faculty has a different EOI process so please read any instructions provided carefully (including guidance on contacting potential supervisor/s) and make sure you are aware of any applicable closing dates, particularly if you are applying for a scholarship.

 Art, Design and Architecture │ Arts │ Business and Economics │ Education │ Engineering │ Information Technology │ Law │ Medicine, Nursing and Health Sciences │ Pharmacy and Pharmaceutical Sciences │ Science│Monash Sustainable Development Institute (MSDI)│Monash University Accident Research Centre (MUARC)